levelKro/pideskboard/README.md

 You can also copy the "wpa_supplicant.conf.dist" into "wpa_supplicant.conf" inside the "/boot" and edit it for activate the Wifi with Raspberry Pi 0 W/WH and Raspberry Pi 3.

 ## Install
-Please refer to this Wiki page; https://levelkro.xyz/wiki/RPi-piDeskboard (French) or run "install.sh" with sudo on your terminal over SSH.
+Please refer to this Wiki page; https://levelkro.xyz/wiki/RPi-piDeskboard (French) or run "install.sh" on your terminal over SSH.

 ## Raspbian OS & Bluetooth
 If you have plan to use the Bluetooth with the Raspbian Lite, you must use this version; 2020-02-14 (2020-02-13).
 And do not make "sudo apt upgrade".
 One of the package disable and masde unusable the Bluetooth module.